The Growth Trend

 Law firms contemplating a merger must review a number of important factors before proceeding far down the merger path.

 - Client List

-Depending upon the community, the firm may have difficulty serving more than one client in a particular type of enterprise.
+Depending on the community, the firm may have difficulty serving more than one client in a particular type of enterprise.
 It may find that a merger will place it in a conflict-of-interest situation with regard to certain client's matters.
 If a conflict question presents itself, often both firms must cease serving the clients involved.
-A matching or review of clients is therefore an early consideration in a merger.
+A matching or review of clients is, therefore, an early consideration in a merger.

 - Financial Objectives